Searcher06/AI-Powered-Incident-Intelligent-System/README.md

 pnpm run dev
 ```

 The API will be available at `http://localhost:5000`.
-The background worker starts automatically and processes any queued reports.
+The worker starts automatically.

-To quickly test the full pipeline, post the included demo reports while the backend is running:
+To quickly test the pipeline, post the included demo reports while the backend is running:

 ```bash
 pnpm run demo:post
 ```

-This sends five sample reports (three flood-related, two power-outage related) to `POST /reports` and triggers the intelligence pipeline.
-After a few seconds, inspect the database to see fused incidents, briefings, and fusion decisions.
+This sends five sample reports (three flood-related, two power-outage related) and triggers the intelligence pipeline.

 Start the frontend development server: